Walter L. Tooze: Legal career

 Tooze then returned to Oregon and began a law practice in Dallas in 1908.
-He remained there until 1917, before practicing in McMinnville from 1919 to 1929.
+He remained there until 1917, before practicing in McMinnville with William T. Vinton from 1919 to 1929.
 Official journals of the Oregon Senate and House indicate that, beginning in 1917, Walter L. Tooze, Sr., served as the reading clerk in the Oregon State Senate, and remained in that position until 1923.
 This was the father of Walter L. Tooze, Jr., the subject of this article, who later became a judge.
 During World War I Tooze was a captain in the U.S. Army's 91st Division.

 In 1929 he moved his practice to Portland where he was then appointed as a temporary judge in 1941 for Oregon's Fourth Judicial District.
 The following year he won election to that same position.
 Previously, in 1938 he was a candidate in the Republican primary for Oregon's third congressional district, and in 1940 was a delegate to the Republican National Convention.

 Then on November 16, 1950, Walter Tooze was appointed by Oregon Governor Douglas McKay to replace justice John O. Bailey on the Oregon Supreme Court after Bailey resigned his post.
 Tooze then won a full six-year term that same year and won re-election in 1956.
 He then died in office on December 21, 1956, shortly after winning re-election.